Short bio text (for conferences etc.)

 Stefan Tilkov is a managing director and co-founder of Germany- and Switzerland-based consulting company innoQ.
 Although he is tasked with quite a bit a bit of administrative stuff, he still tries to maintain some technical knowledge.
 This means, for example, that he still consults in customer projects.
 Fortunately, the company is still small enough so that this is feasible.
 His current technical interests include large-scale software development, software architecture, distributed systems (with a focus on REST), and functional programming.

 Stefan has been involved in the IT industry since 1990, when he started studying Technical Computer Science at the Berufsakademie (BA) Stuttgart (now DHBW) (this is a cooperative program where you study while being employed; he was an IBM employee at that time) and finished with a Bachelor’s Degree.
-In 1993, he joined a company called MLC (now defunct) where he started to work as a C++/Unix programmer, got to know databases, network programming, distributed computing technologies such as DCE and CORBA, became a team lead, project manager, and area manager before finally deciding he was too young to spend my life on administration only and left to become a freelance consultant.
+In 1993, he joined a company called MLC (now defunct) where he started to work as a C++/Unix programmer, got to know databases, network programming, distributed computing technologies such as DCE and CORBA, became a team lead, project manager, and area manager before finally deciding he was too young to spend his life on administration only and left to become a freelance consultant.
 While being able to program again was great, the freelance existence bothered him because he found it hard to influence stuff when you’re on your own, so founding a company was a natural next step and happened in 1999.
+Since then, he’s dabbled with a ton of different technologies, such as Java, J2EE and Java EE, Ruby on Rails, Clojure, web services and REST.
+He has also helped grow innoQ from 5 to around 80 people (as of Q4/2015); the company’s focus remains on software architecture and software development.

 innoQ Deutschland GmbH